-This sauce is also known as narsharab (narşərab) in Azerbaijani and rob e anar in Persian, and is popular in both Azerbaijan and Iran.
+This sauce is also known as narsharab (narşərab) in Azerbaijani and rob e anar in Persian.
+It is popular in both countries as well as Turkey.
 The first time I heard of this recipe was in one of Ottolenghi’s recipes a couple of years ago, and I’ve wanted to get my hands on some ever since.

 Right off the bat, I noticed the taste of this syrup was very different from the others.
 It was a lot more acidic, almost astringent, although not without a good dose of sweetness.
 On some labels you’ll even see nar ekşisi referred to as pomegranate sour, which describes the taste more accurately than calling it molasses.

 The taste of pomegranate molasses is commonly likened to balsamic vinegar, which is a fair comparison, but only as far as it adds a sour, slightly-sweet component to food.
 In a salad or in some other dish, the difference may not be so noticeable, and that’s why you’ll see many recipes permitting balsamic vinegar as a substitute when nar ekşisi isn’t available.
 But on its own, you would be able to tell the two apart.
 Pomegranate molasses has a more pleasant, fruity flavour without any of the fermented smell of balsamic vinegar.